Networking Models

 TCP/IP

-Transmission Control Protocol/Internet Protocol (TCP/IP) is platform-independent but resource-intensive and designed for ease of use rather than security.
+Transmission Control Protocol/Internet Protocol (TCP/IP) is platform-independent but resource-intensive.
+It is designed for ease of use rather than security.
 It predates the OSI model.

 -